-The Mission will work with a cohort of 50 ambitious cities worldwide to demonstrate integrated pathways towards holistic, people-centred urban transitions built around clean energy and innovative net-zero carbon solutions.
-By 2030, these pathways will be validated by a group of 250 cities and inspire cities across world regions on their journey towards decarbonisation.
+The Mission is already working with a cohort of 48 ambitious cities worldwide since November 2022 to demonstrate integrated pathways towards holistic, people-centred urban transitions built around clean energy and innovative net-zero carbon solutions.
+Thanks to a progressive engagement starting from the end of 2023/ beginning of 2024, an additional group of 250 will engage with the UTM to further implement holistic urban transitions.
+Cities will work together with the Mission and its Global Innovation Alliance to test and validate these pathways towards net-zero, inspiring cities across world regions on their journey towards decarbonisation.